Improving Robust Decisions with Data: The Decision Environment

-Suppose the DM knows there is an \emph{initial set} $\mathcal{P}$ of possible DPGs.
-Given any sample data $\omega^{N}$, let $P^{*}$ denote the \emph{true DGP} which generates the data and governs the future experiments.
+Suppose the DM knows there is an \emph{initial set} $\mathcal{P}$ of possible DGPs.
+When fixing some sample data $\omega^{N}$, let $P^{*}$ denote the \emph{true DGP} that generates the data and governs the future states.
 The DM's initial knowledge is ``correctly specified'', meaning that it always contains the true DGP.
-Using the terminology from Bayesian learning literature \citep{Kalai1993}, the DM's initial knowledge contains a ``grain of truth''.
+Using the terminology from Bayesian learning literature \citep{Kalai1993}, the DM's initial knowledge contains a ``grain of truth'':

 \begin{assumption} $P^{*} \in \mathcal{P}$. \end{assumption}